chrisnoonan98675/site/xl-release/how-to/configure-active-failover-cluster.markdown

 ### Step 3 Prepare each node in the cluster

-1. Archive the distribution that you set up in [Step 1 Prepare the common cluster configuration](#step-1-prepare-the-common-cluster-configuration).
+1. Zip the distribution that you set up in [Step 2 Setting up the cluster](#step-2-setting-up-the-cluster).
-1. Copy this archive to all the other nodes of the cluster and un-archive it there.
+1. Copy this zip file to all the other nodes of the cluster and unzip it there.
 1. For each node, perform the node-specific configuration as described in [Configure node connection details](#configure-node-connection-details).

 **Note:** You do not need to run the setup command again.